 3. ReInnoculation Phase: We begin the process of using fermented foods and fermentable carbohydrates to repopulate the gut with healthy microbial species.

-Goal: Help support the development of healthy microbial species in the gut foods that are not agreeable.
+Goal: Help support the development of healthy microbial species in the gut

 The Probiotic Lifestyle: This is a lifelong process where you focus on eating real foods that support the development of a healthy microbiome.